trampgeek/moodle-filter_ace_inline/README.md

         print(open("blah.txt").read())
         </pre>

-5. data-params.
+6. data-params.
 This is a JSON object that defines any Jobe sandbox parameters that are to have non-standard values, such as `cputime` and `memorylimit`.
 This shouldn't generally be needed.
+Default: '{"cputime": 1}'.

 HTML-escaping of code within the \<PRE> element
 ==============================================